 Clean out file drawers

 Do you really still need that cable bill from August 1999?
 Seriously?
 You need to keep old bills, bank statements, tax documents, and other important papers for varying lengths of time.
 But utility bills, sales receipts for minor purchases, and ATM and bank deposit slips can be shredded after a few months.
 This is also a great opportunity to organize your Legacy Drawer.
-If you would like to read more information about organizing your important documents, this detailed article will help you get started.

 Prune unnecessary expenses

 Are you really getting your money's worth with that gym membership?
 Do you really need 250 cable channels?
 Is it necessary to have a landline and a cell phone?
 While you're organizing your file drawer this spring, take an in-depth look at your finances and see where you can cut back costs.
 This is especially important—and should be a top priority—if you are still working your way out of debt.

 Update important documents